s1m0n3g/warp-trading-bot/README.md

   - On top of this fee, minimal solana network fee will be applied
 - `MAX_LAG` - Ignore tokens that PoolOpenTime is longer than now + `MAX_LAG` seconds
 - `USE_TA` - Use technical analysis for entries and exits (VERY HARD ON RPC's)
+  - Set to `false` to disable technical analysis indicators; the MACD/RSI environment variables are not required in that case.
 - `USE_TELEGRAM` - Use telegram bot for notifications
+  - Set to `false` to disable Telegram integration; `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` can be omitted when disabled.

 #### Buy